 Reasonable notice of shifts

-- Employers will be required to give zero hours and low hours workers reasonable notice of shifts and changes to shifts with a right to compensation where late notice is given.
+- Employers will be required to give zero hours and low hours workers reasonable notice of shifts and changes to shifts (including cancelling shifts) with a right to compensation where late notice is given (see below).
 Regulations will set out the minimum notice that must be given.

-- Where an employer cancels, moves or curtails a shift at short notice it must make a payment of a specified amount to the worker.
-Regulations will set out how much that payment must be.
+- Where an employer cancels, moves or curtails a shift at short notice, a worker will be entitled to compensation.

 - Impact